f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 ## 2.3.
 User characteristics: here we include anything that is relevant to clarify their needs

 ### 1. Standard User
-Common citizien who signs up to use the SafeStreet service.
+Common citizen who signs up to use the SafeStreet service.
 There are no constraints or age limitations, anyone can join.
 The user is a person who use the app to report a parking violation.
 ### 2. Traffic Warden
 A police officer.
 The sign up process is made in collaboration with the authorities to guarantee their identity.
 He has to verify the violation.